Programs and Services

 - Non-offending Parents of Sexual Assault/Abuse Survivors

-The Androscoggin Children’s Advocacy Center (ACAC) is a safe, comfortable, place for a child to be interviewed about sexual or physical abuse.
+The Children’s Advocacy Center of Androscoggin, Franklin & Oxford Counties (CAC-AFO) is a safe, comfortable, place for a child to be interviewed about sexual or physical abuse.
 The ACAC is a child-focused, community oriented facility where professionals from many different disciplines meet to discuss the investigation, treatment and prosecution of child abuse cases.

-The mission of the ACAC is to promote the healing of victims of child abuse by providing a strong community response to the investigation and treatment of child abuse.
+The mission of the CAC-AFO is to promote the healing of victims of child abuse by providing a strong community response to the investigation and treatment of child abuse.